JetBrains/kotlin-native/MULTIPLATFORM.md

    This library can contain both platform-dependent and platform-independent code and is compiled into a `jar`-library for Android and in a `Framework` for iOS by Gradle.

-In its turn, the multiplatform library will include three subprojects:
+So, the multiplatform library will include three subprojects:

  * `common` - contains a common logic for both applications;
  * `ios` - contains an iOS-specific code;